Brantham Athletic F.C.: History

-After World War I the club played in the Ipswich & District League from 1919 until 1925, the year in which they reached the final of the Suffolk Senior Cup, losing 1–0 to Kirkley.
-That year they also switched back to the Essex & Suffolk Border League.
-The club won the Senior Cup in 1927 with a 3–0 win over Lowestoft Town.
-After finishing bottom of the Essex & Suffolk Border League in 1931–32 they returned to the Ipswich & District League.
-After World War II they rejoined the Essex & Suffolk Border League, although they also played in the Ipswich & District League between 1947 and 1950.
+After the war Brantham re-entered Division One.
+In 1924–25 the club reached the final of the Suffolk Senior Cup, which they lost 1–0 to Kirkley.
+Shortly before the cup final the club had been due to play their final league match against RAF Felixstowe, which would decide the league title.
+However, the match was left unplayed and the league awarded the title to RAF Felixstowe.
+Brantham then left the league (though their 'A' team remained in Division Three A), returning to the Essex & Suffolk Border League.
+The club won the Senior Cup in 1926–27 with a 3–0 win over Lowestoft Town in the final.
+After finishing bottom of the Essex & Suffolk Border League in 1931–32 they returned to Division One of the Ipswich & District League.
+The club were runners-up in Division One in 1936–37.

+Following World War II Brantham rejoined the Essex & Suffolk Border League, although they also played in Division One of the Ipswich & District League between 1947 and 1950.
 They won the Essex & Suffolk Border League League Cup in 1948–49, beating Colchester United 4–0 in the final.
 The club won the Senior Cup for a second time in 1959–60, defeating Christchurch Athletic 3–2.
 In 1972–73 they won the Essex & Suffolk Border League and retained the title the following season.
 In 1975–76 they won the league again, also winning the League Cup (with a 1–0 win against Wivenhoe Town after extra time) and the Senior Cup.
-A league and League Cup double was repeated the following season, with Brantham beating Wivenhoe 2–0 in the cup final.
+A league and League Cup double was repeated the following season, with the club beating Wivenhoe 2–0 in the cup final.